25 Hacks for Your Next Outdoor Adventure

 We have all seen someone start a fire by simply rubbing two sticks together.
-However, for those who have actually tried it, you quickly realized how laborious the process is.
+However, those who have tried it, quickly realized how laborious the process is.
 A trick for making it much easier is to wrap rope or string around the bow and “spin” the round bow by sliding the rope back and forth.
 A great rope-like material that people often forget that they have is their shoelaces!
-Simply take off your shoelaces, wrap it around the bow, and you have a sturdy and reliable makeshift rope to help you start a fire.
+Simply take off your shoelaces, wrap them around the bow, and you have a sturdy and reliable makeshift rope to help you start a fire.

 8. Need a Firestarter?
 Think with your Belly.

 It can be challenging to get a fire started.
 In damp conditions with large pieces of wood, having some sort of high-temperature catalyst or Firestarter is essential.
 But what do you do if you didn’t happen to bring a starter log and can’t find any dry brush in the woods?
 Open up your food supply and look for some high-calorie foods.
 Things such as chips or crackers can make an excellent Firestarter (just make sure you have some extra for eating!).
 Calories are essentially a unit of stored energy so the more calories a food item has, the more stored energy it has for you to tap into.

 There are several ways to make a stove or candle on the fly.
 One of our favorite ways is to grab the base of a metal can, fill it with cardboard or some other type of flammable material, and then fill the top (above the cardboard) with melted wax until only a small portion of the underlying cardboard is exposed.
 The small opening allows for very little oxygen to get in which helps to control the amount of cardboard that burns at one time while also helping to retain the heat.

 10. Make AAA batteries work in AA Slots